ceilfors/ceilfors.github.io/_posts/2017-03-24-7-years-in-restrospect.md

 occurring in a day.
 He eventually said that this problem is not solvable as it is a cultural issue.
 This is another example of an unused power.
-It is not this particular manger's fault of course, it's not something changeable by someone on his pay grade.
+It is not this particular manger's fault of course, as this is not a power that he has.
 Ultimately if a change of culture is needed, the power is owned by the C-Suite.

 Often times, I struggled to work with another department due to the conflicts of interests and priorities.
 Our manager went on an discussion with the other department's manager.
-Of course, there's no result.
+Unfortunately there were no result.
 The two departments have a different goal, which is reflected in the difference of their KPIs.
 Someone somewhere should have used the unused power to set the common goal.